By: Cheryl Adams, Esq. Davis Bacon Act Consultant

 The government contract must be for “the construction, alteration or repair (including painting and decorating) of public buildings or public works.
 Davis Bacon Act is not limited to buildings, it can apply to highways and other projects.

 3. The Davis Bacon Wages Apply to Contracts over $2,000.

-The Davis Bacon wages applies to prime contracts, and subcontracts, over $2,000.
+The Davis-Bacon wages determinations apply to prime contracts, and subcontracts, over $2,000.

 4. Pay Local Prevailing Wage Rates, In Accordance with the Contract’s Prevailing Wage Determination.